-Measles cases tied to Disney at 95
+Measles cases tied to Disney park grows to 95

 Los Angeles — A measles outbreak whose spread originated at Disneyland has grown to 95 cases.

 The California Department of Public Health tells the Los Angeles Times on Wednesday that 79 of those in infections are in California and 52 of them can be linked directly to Disney Parks.